grantjenks/python-sortedcontainers/docs/sortedlist.rst

    .. method:: iter(L)

-      Creates an iterator over the list.
+      Create an iterator over the list.

       :rtype: iterator

    .. method:: len(L)

-      Returns the number of elements in the list.
+      Return the number of elements in the list.

       :rtype: :class:`int`

+   .. _SortedList.__mul__:
    .. method:: L * k or k * L

-      Returns a new sorted list containing *k* shallow copies of each item in L.
+      Return a new sorted list containing *k* shallow copies of each item in L.

       :rtype: :class:`SortedList`

+   .. _SortedList.__add__:
+   .. method:: L + k

+      Return a new sorted list extended by appending all elements from *k*.
+Raises a :exc:`ValueError` if the sort order would be violated.

+      :rtype: :class:`SortedList`

+   .. _SortedList.__iadd__:
+   .. method:: L += k

+      Increase the length of the list by appending all elements from *k*.
+Raises a :exc:`ValueError` if the sort order would be violated.

    .. method:: reversed(L)

-      Creates an iterator to traverse the list in reverse.
+      Create an iterator to traverse the list in reverse.

       :rtype: iterator

+   .. _SortedList.__setitem__:
    .. method:: L[i] = x

       Replace the item at position *i* of *L* with *x*.